Fast, Pain-Free Tooth Extractions in Michigan

 We Have Qualified Dentists and Oral Surgeons on Staff Who Specialize in Tooth Extractions

 If you need to have one or more teeth removed, a dentist or oral surgeon will perform the procedure.
 Before removing your tooth, your dentist will give you a local anesthetic to numb the area where the tooth will be removed.
 A basic tooth removal can be performed with a local anesthetic while you’re awake.
 For more serious issues, such as an impacted wisdom tooth, the oral surgeon may recommend sedation.
 In either case, we have the technology and the specialists who can perform the procedure in-house.

 After the tooth is removed, you may need stitches.
-You can gently bite down on a cotton gauze pad placed over the wound to help stop the bleeding.
+Gauze will be placed over the stitches for you to gently bite down on to help stop the bleeding.
 The removed tooth can be replaced with an implant, a denture, or a bridge.

 After your recovery period, you may need to return to your dentist office to have your stitches removed.
-Some stitches dissolve over time, and some have to be removed after a few days.
+Some stitches dissolve over time, and some need be removed after a few days.
 Your dentist will tell you whether your stitches need to be removed.